demisto/content/Packs/Tenable_io/Integrations/Tenable_io/README.md

 ***
 Export and download a scan report.
 Scan results older than 35 days are supported in Nessus and CSV formats only.
+Scans that are actively running cannot be exported (run "tenable-io-list-scans" to view scan statuses)

 #### Base Command